ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Aortic Stenosis.md

 - **double apical impulse + palpable S4** in left lateral recumbent
 - systolic thrill --> base of heart to right of sternum when leaning forward
 ## Auscultation
+- early ejection systolic sound --> in young with BAV --> disappear when valve is calcified and rigid
+- as AS severity increases --> LV systole prolonged --> reduced S2 split and later Paradoxical split
+- S4 at apex --> LVH and elevated LV EDP
+- S3 late in course -- when systolic function compromised
 -